I’ve gardened on the same piece of land for a quarter of a century.

 That following rules make for a boring garden.

-And that breaking them is ‘a must’ …
+And that breaking the rules is ‘a must’ …

 If you want to create an authentic, soulful garden.